Herald Fire Prevention Council

 Open Burning Information

-If you live East of Clay Station Road, you live in the SRA.
+If you live on the East side of Clay Station Road, you live in the SRA.

 Before lighting that burn pile, please make sure you have a valid burn permit for the current year AND that it is a permissible burn day!